header-langage

 In 2021, we saw projects that designed complex token economics so that few people could see the true benefits or whether the project was sustainable.
 This created some of the most sophisticated Ponzi schemes at the time, but ultimately, as these projects collapsed, the market's interest in opaque token economies disappeared.

-So for memecoin, the solution was simple: just throw utility aside and the project became unquantifiable.
-Interestingly, the projects that tried to add utility to memecoin in this cycle actually hurt their valuations by doing so.
+So for meme coins, the solution is simple: just throw utility aside and the project becomes unquantifiable.
+Interestingly, the projects that tried to add utility to meme coins in this cycle actually hurt their valuations by doing so.

-The most direct reason why memecoin dominated this cycle was, of course, that retail investors wanted to take power back from venture capital firms and large institutions and transfer it to ordinary investors.
+The most direct reason why meme coins dominated this cycle, of course, is that retail investors want to take power back from venture capital firms and large institutions and transfer it to ordinary investors.
 The reality is that this is just a small change in profit distribution, and unfortunately, retail investors still don't get the main benefits.

-Instead, the gains went from VCs to the sharks (small, lean teams) who knew how to monopolize token supply, package it as “organic” market behavior, and then repeat it over and over again.
-This has happened so often in the market that it doesn’t even need to be named.
+Instead, the gains went from VCs to the sharks in the space (small, lean teams) who knew how to monopolize token supply, package it as “organic” market behavior, and then repeat it over and over again.
+This phenomenon is so common in the market that it doesn’t even need to be named.

 But the reality is that many of these new signups are not of high quality, and this phenomenon often prompts exchanges to list low-quality tokens in order to hit these numerical targets.
 In the long run, this will likely lead to a decline in the quality of listings, which will in turn affect innovation in the entire space.